 Please note: This article includes affiliate links.
 When you purchase qualifying products from those links we may earn a commission that helps support the site.

-The LEGO Architect Colosseum contains 9036 pieces and sets the record for the largest individual LEGO set ever available for purchase.
+The LEGO Architect Colosseum contains 9036 pieces and is the largest LEGO architecture set on the list.

 Designed to mimic the incredible architecture of the original Roman amphitheatre, the completed model is over 10.5 inches (27cm) high, 20.5 inches (52cm) wide, and 23.5 inches (59cm) deep.
 You're going to need a large cabinet to display this masterpiece!